petermlm/HoneypotBackend/README.md

 # HoneypotBackend

 This is the Go backend of an implementation of a honeypot.
-This honeypot will open a few tcp ports, listen on them, and register any connection attempt to an InfluxDB timeline.
+This honeypot will open a few tcp ports, listen on them, and register any connection attempt to a timeline.
+The timeline is kept in a Postgres database.

 The Honeypot is implemented using a microservices architecture.
 The services communicate via RabbitMQ.